Chart Color Schemes

 Infrastructure

-Semaphore Park has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Semaphore Park has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified seven projects potentially affecting the region.
-Notable initiatives include West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Marina Upgrade, and West Lakes Sports Complex Upgrade, as detailed below.
+AreaSearch has identified seven projects likely affecting this region.
+Notable initiatives include West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Marina Upgrade, and West Lakes Sports Complex Upgrade, with the following list detailing those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.